 So you’ve decided to go on a trip solo, but you’re afraid of feeling lonely.
 I had my hesitations before setting out on this trip.
-I spent the first 150 days on the road by “myself” but really, I only spent about three of those days completely alone.
+I spent the first 150 days on the road by “myself,” but really, I only spent about three of those days completely alone.
 I just met so many people on the way.
 Even with just a little effort, you’ll meet people on your travels.
 Whether it’s through your guesthouse, sightseeing, or sitting at a cafe, you’ll be surprised at how striking up a bit of small talk will lead to new travel buddies and lasting friendships.
 If you’re worried about it, look up hostels or guesthouses in advance.
-Make plans to participate in day trips where you will meet other like-minded travelers.
+Make plans to participate in day trips where you’ll meet other like-minded travelers.

 Take standard precautions.

 Maybe you know someone who was mugged in Brazil, pickpocketed in Italy, or robbed in South Africa.
 That can happen anywhere, and I just follow some common sense.
 I don’t go out at night alone in most cities, I take a reliable taxi service instead of the public bus on occasion, and I’ve been known to pay a bit more for accommodation that has a 24-hour security guard when necessary.
 Sometimes, people are simply in the wrong place at the wrong time.
 Often times, they were careless or should have been better prepared.
 I love a cheap hostel, I enjoy local bus rides, and who doesn’t love to go out at night for a good time?
 But when my safety is involved, I avoid all of these things.
 If you’ve done your research, then take precautions that reflect the overall safety of the place.
 I take precautions.